catawba-data-mining/CIS-3902-Data-Mining/README.md

 <a name="tocb"></a>
 ### Table of Contents  (chapter content will be released each week)
 ### Click on the link to access the assignment<br>
-1. <a href="https://github.com/catawba-data-mining/CIS-3902-Data-Mining/blob/main/ch01_examples.ipynb">Assignment 1 Mining the Classics</a>
+1. <a href="https://github.com/catawba-data-mining/CIS-3902-Data-Mining/blob/main/Chapter_1_HW.ipynb">Assignment 1 Mining the Classics</a>
+2. <a href="https://github.com/catawba-data-mining/CIS-3902-Data-Mining/blob/main/Chapter_1_HW.ipynb">Assignment 1 Mining the Classics</a>

 <br>